antecedent/patchwork/README.md

 	p\filter("Cache::filter", p\assertCompleted());

 Any filter that appears in a filter chain is allowed to "break" it at any time by calling `Patchwork\breakChain()`.
-Breaking it forbids any remaining chained filters from being applied to the filtered call.
-This is how the built-in `requireArgs` filter works: if the arguments of the filtered call do not match the prespecified ones, it breaks the filter chain, so in the example above, neither `p\say()` nor `p\returnValue()` runs.
-Because of that, this filter, along with all the `require*` family, should not be used outside filter chains.
+Breaking it forbids any remaining chained filters from being applied to the currently filtered call.

+The built-in `requireArgs` filter, along with the whole `Patchwork\require*` family, is specifically meant for use in chains.
+As the name suggests, it checks if the arguments of the filtered call match the prespecified ones, and if they do not, it breaks the filter chain.
+In the example above, this results in neither `p\say` nor `p\returnValue` being executed in the such cases.

 ### Setting Expectations